Depreciation should be computed using the straight-line method; any other method must be approved by the tax

 Fines and penalties are not accepted for tax purposes.

 Indirect taxes are deductible for CIT purposes.
 Direct taxes are non-deductible, namely the CIT itself, IRT, IAC, IPU, or taxes paid on behalf of third parties (e.g. social security contribution and IRT supported on behalf of the employees).

-Unduly documented expenses, non-documented expenses, and confidential expenses are subject to autonomous taxation at rates ranging between 2% and 50%.
+Confidential expenses are subject to autonomous taxation at rates of 30% and 50%.
 The donations granted outside the scope of Patronage Law are also subject to autonomous taxation at rate of 15%.
 The amount of autonomous taxation should be added to the taxable income.

 Net operating losses

 Tax losses can be carried forward for three years.

 Payments to foreign affiliates are accepted for tax purposes, although the arm’s-length principle should be complied with.